ClarkMcGrew/dune-nd500/README.md

 ndx-setup <spec>
 ```

 where the spec is a wild card for the release name.
-If this is run without an argument, a default release will be provided (usually "develop").
-An example might be `ndx-setup release@0.0.0`
+If this is run without
+an argument, a default release will be provided (In the early stages, it's
+"0.0.0").
+In the future, an example might be `ndx-setup release@3.14.15`.

 After running `ndx-setup` the install software will be in your path, and
 ready to be used.
 In particular, these environment variables are defined